wethecom/UnCensorMe/README.md

 or you had to wait for comment to be aproved by some moderator!
 Well all that ends now!

-alternaitive quik instal link here http://trainer0.website/UnCensorMe/UnCensorMe.user.js
+alternative quik instal link here http://trainer0.website/UnCensorMe/UnCensorMe.user.js